gpstar81/GPStar-proton-pack/PACK.md

 	- Components will span rows or across the mid-gap in the board to allow one or more connections at each end.
 Note the arrows which will indicate the orientation (vertical or horizontal) for these items and which spaces they will span.
 Connections to the board will only be noted in designated spots.

-		- Example #1: In E8 you have one end of 470ohm resistor.
+		- Example #1: In E8 is one end of a 470ohm resistor.
 You need to put the other end of this resistor onto F8 on the board.
 Resistors do not have polarity and so either end can be placed into either of the marked spaces.

-		- Example #2: In H16 you have one end of a 1n4001 diode.
+		- Example #2: In H16 is one end of a 1N4001 diode.
 You need to then put the STRIPED end of the diode to H13 on the board as indicated with the (s).
 Diodes have a polarity which affects the flow of current, so pay close attention to these markings.

-		- Example #3: In C29 is one end of a 330 resistor, and the other end runs to vertically C26.
+		- Example #3: In C29 is one end of a 330ohm resistor, and the other end runs vertically to C26.
 This is indicated by the ↕ which shows the direction of the component.
 The symbol ↔ here is used to show an item is oriented horizontally.

 - **Spaces leading with "PIN" indicates an Arduino connection.**

 	- A length of wire (to be determined by the placement of the final switch, LED, or other component) must be soldered to the board at the designated spot and connected to the Arduino Mega at the noted pin.

-		- Example #1: G10 says PIN 53.
+		- Example #1: G8 says PIN 53.
 You need to run a wire from this point to PIN 53 to the Arduino Mega.
 (See chart below protoboard photo.)

 ## Additional Connections to the Arduino MEGA